Prorated Salary Calculator

 What is a prorated salary?

-A prorated salary is a partial payment reflecting only the portion of a pay period you actually worked.
-It applies when an employee starts or leaves mid-period, takes unpaid leave, or switches schedules.
-For example, if your monthly salary is $5,000 and you worked 10 of 22 working days, your prorated pay is $5,000 × (10/22) = $2,272.73 using the working days ratio.
+A prorated salary is a partial payment that reflects only the portion of a pay period you actually worked, rather than the full period amount.
+It applies when an employee starts or leaves mid-period, takes unpaid leave, or works a reduced schedule.
+For example, if your monthly salary is $5,000 and you worked 10 of 22 working days, your prorated pay is $5,000 × (10/22) = $2,272.73 using the working days method.

 What is the difference between working days and calendar days proration?

-Working days proration counts only weekdays (Mon–Fri), using 260 working days per year as the denominator.
-Calendar days proration counts all days, using the actual days in the month (28–31).
-Working days is standard in the US and UK.
-Calendar days is common in Europe.
-The two methods produce different results — especially in February vs. months with 31 days.
+Working days proration counts only weekdays (Monday–Friday), typically using 260 working days per year as the denominator.
+Calendar days proration counts all calendar days, using the actual days in the month (28–31) as the denominator.
+Working days is more common in the US and UK for salaried employees.
+Calendar days is used in many European countries and for roles with non-standard schedules.
+The two methods produce different results for the same period.

 How many working days are in a pay period?

-A standard monthly period has approximately 22 working days.
-A biweekly period has 10 working days.
-A weekly period has 5 working days.
-The national payroll standard is 260 total working days per year (52 × 5).
-Months with holidays or an extra Monday may have one more or fewer working day than the typical count.
+A standard monthly pay period has approximately 21–23 working days, most commonly 22.
+A biweekly (every two weeks) pay period has 10 working days.
+A weekly pay period has 5 working days.
+Months with holidays or extra Mondays may have one more or fewer day.
+The national standard used in payroll calculations is 260 total working days per year (52 × 5), distributed roughly evenly across pay periods.

 How do I calculate prorated salary for a new hire who starts mid-month?